aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/textparagraph/_index.md

 ### getChildren() {#getChildren--}

+<b>@deprecated.</b> Please use the 'children' property instead.
 Gets all text runs in this paragraph.
 If this paragraph is empty, return paragraph itself.

 ```javascript
 getChildren() : FontSetting[];